 Brand Tool: Brandify is a free online tool to help you determine where your online brand currently stands.
 The information from this can help you decide where you’d like to focus your online branding efforts.

-There is never a better time than now to to evaluate your business' brand and ensure your strategy aligns with your values & your Brand Soulmate's values and that you're communicating that brand through all of your interactions.
+There is never a better time than now to to evaluate your business' brand and ensure your strategy aligns with your values & your Brand Companion's values and that you're communicating that brand through all of your interactions.